nikolaussucher/biology-text/docs/nervous_system.md

 Until the early 20th century, scientists assumed that the majority of synaptic communication in the brain was electrical.
 But in 1921 German pharmacologist [Otto Loewi](https://en.wikipedia.org/wiki/Otto_Loewi) (1873–1961) demonstrated that neurons can communicate by releasing chemicals.
 Some neurons do, however, communicate via electrical synapses through the use of gap junctions, which allow specific ions to pass directly from one cell to another.

-There are four classical criteria for identifying neurotransmitters:

-1. The chemical must be synthesized in the neuron or otherwise be present in it.
-1. When the neuron is active, the chemical must be released and produce a response in some target.
-1. The same response must be obtained when the chemical is experimentally placed on the target.
-1. A mechanism must exist for removing the chemical from its site of activation after its work is done.

 The anatomical localization of neurotransmitters is typically determined using immunocytochemical techniques, which identify the location of either the transmitter substances themselves, or of the enzymes that are involved in their synthesis.
 Immunocytochemical techniques have also revealed that many transmitters, particularly the neuropeptides, are co-localized, that is, one neuron may release more than one transmitter from its synaptic terminal.
 Various techniques have been used to identify neurotransmitters throughout the central nervous system.

-There are many different ways to classify neurotransmitters.
-Dividing them into amino acids, peptides, and monoamines is sufficient for some classification purposes.

-Major neurotransmitters:

-* Amino acids: glutamate, aspartate, D-serine, γ-aminobutyric acid (GABA), glycine
-* Gasotransmitters: nitric oxide (NO), carbon monoxide (CO), hydrogen sulfide (H~2~S)
-* Monoamines: dopamine (DA), norepinephrine (noradrenaline; NE, NA), epinephrine (adrenaline), histamine, serotonin (SER, 5-HT)
-* Trace amines: phenethylamine, N-methylphenethylamine, tyramine, 3-iodothyronamine, octopamine, tryptamine, etc.
-* Peptides: oxytocin, somatostatin, substance P, cocaine and amphetamine regulated transcript, opioid peptides
-* Purines: adenosine triphosphate (ATP), adenosine
-* Catecholamines: dopamine, norepinephrine (noradrenaline), epinephrine (adrenaline)
-* Others: acetylcholine (ACh), anandamide, etc.

-In addition, over 50 neuroactive peptides have been found, and new ones are discovered regularly.
-Many of these are "co-released" along with a small-molecule transmitter.
-Nevertheless, in some cases a peptide is the primary transmitter at a synapse. β-endorphin is a relatively well-known example of a peptide neurotransmitter because it engages in highly specific interactions with opioid receptors in the central nervous system.

 Single ions (such as synaptically released zinc) are also considered neurotransmitters by some, as well as some gaseous molecules such as nitric oxide (NO), carbon monoxide (CO), and hydrogen sulfide (H~2~S).